Understanding Exponents (Why does 0^0 = 1?)

 Let’s step back — how do we learn arithmetic?
 We’re taught that numbers are counts of something (fingers), addition is combining counts (3 + 4 = 7) and multiplication is repeated addition (2 times 3 = 2 + 2 + 2 = 6).

-This interpretation works for nice round numbers like 2 and 10.
-Strange concepts like -1 and sqrt(2) don’t work.
+Repeated addition works when multiplying by nice round numbers like 2 and 10, but not when using numbers like -1 and $\sqrt{2}$.
 Why?

 Arithmetic became a way to transform a number: Addition was sliding (+3 means slide 3 units to the right), and multiplication was scaling (times 3 means scale it up 3x).